riddyrayes/inculcation/pages/driven_by_infinite_enthusiasm.md

 	- probability
 - ## more math ✨
 	- #lectures [MathHistory: A course in the History of Mathematics](https://www.youtube.com/playlist?list=PL55C7C83781CF4316)
-	- Category theory - *a new way to think about structures and spaces*
+	- Category theory - *a new way to think about structures, spaces and mathematics*
+	- Topology - *as opposed to cute topology, we prove more content here*
+		- #book Munkres
 	- Algebraic Topology - *study of holes in topological spaces*
+		- #book Hatcher
 	- Differential topology
 	- Graph theory
 - # How to study?